 Although not assessed, research and planning must be submitted for moderation as they support the authentication of work and help moderators identify a candidate’s aims.
 They underpin effective production practices, and we recommend candidates complete sufficient research and planning to allow them to have a clear understanding of the conventions of similar media products.
 This will support the candidate’s final production outcomes.

 We also recommend making these materials available online.
 The blog format is well suited to this as it can clearly show the development of a production from initial idea to completion.

 A statement of intent must be completed for every candidate.
-The statement allows students to communicate their production ideas and without one there is a limit to the number of marks they can achieve as follows:
+The statement allows students to communicate their production ideas.
+Without this there is a limit to the number of marks they can achieve, as follows: